 About the JFLI

-The Japanese-French Laboratory for Informatics has been created on January 1st, 2009 as an International Associated Laboratory (LIA) by 5 partner institutions: CNRS (Centre National de la Recherche Scientifique - National Center for Scientific Research, France), UPMC (University Pierre et Marie Curie - Paris 6), National Institute of Informatics (Japan), University of Tokyo and Keio University.
+The Japanese-French Laboratory for Informatics is a Joint International Unit (UMI) between three French institutions (CNRS, Inria and UPMC) and three Japanese institutions (University of Tokyo, Keio University and NII) .
+It was first created on January 1st, 2009 as an International Associated Laboratory (LIA) by 5 partner institutions: CNRS (Centre National de la Recherche Scientifique - National Center for Scientific Research, France), UPMC (University Pierre et Marie Curie - Paris 6), National Institute of Informatics (Japan), University of Tokyo and Keio University.
 It became a Joint International Unit (UMI) with the same partners on January 1st, 2012.

-On the basis of existing scientific cooperation between Japan and France, 5 topics have been selected for their potential for fruitful collaborative research:
+On the basis of existing scientific cooperation between Japan and France, 5 topics were selected for their potential for fruitful collaborative research:

 - Next Generation Internet: measurement and modeling, mobile networks, ad hoc networks, sensor networks, ambient intelligence & ubiquitous computing